-- · A higher fine.
+· A higher fine.

-- · Mandatory jail time.

-- · Loss of motor vehicle driver's license.

-- · Loss of motor vehicle plates.

-- Forfeiture of the motorboat and trailer being operated at the time of arrest.
+- · Mandatory jail time. - Longer revocation times for operating privilege loss. - · Loss of motor vehicle license plates. - Forfeiture of the motorboat and trailer being operated at the time of violation.

 The BWI law does not prohibit drinking alcoholic beverages aboard boats nor having an open bottle.
 The BWI law applies to operators of motorboats that are not anchored, beached, moored, docked or being rowed or propelled by nonmechanical means at the time of the offense.